 When merchants need better performance capabilities

-Not all subscriptions platforms are created equal.
+Not all subscription platforms are created equal.
 Merchants often migrate to a new subscription platform to gain access to powerful tools, promotions, and advanced capabilities like artificial intelligence-powered personalization.
-For example, merchants have migrated to Ordergroove in order to scale their business with advanced promotional incentives and omni-channel capabilities.
+For example, merchants have migrated to Ordergroove to scale their business with advanced promotional incentives and omni-channel capabilities.

-It’s also common for merchants to change subscription providers in order to deliver a better subscriber experience to their customers.
-For instance, merchants have switched to Ordergroove in order to give their shoppers greater control over their recurring orders.
+It’s also common for merchants to change subscription providers to deliver a better subscriber experience to their customers.
+For instance, merchants have switched to Ordergroove to give their shoppers greater control over their recurring orders.

 When an eCommerce platform implements new requirements

 Periodically, eCommerce platforms like Shopify and Magento update their product with new requirements that impact subscription programs.
 For example, your preferred eCommerce platform might release a new version of their product that isn’t compatible with your subscription provider’s technology.